All Blacks power rankings: The top performers from Super Rugby Aotearoa

 On the go and no time to finish that story right now?
 Your News is the place for you to save content to read later from any device.
 Register with us and content you save will appear here so you can access them to read later.

-We are now four weeks into Super Rugby Aotearoa and while it has delivered its fair share of surprises - most notably the Chiefs' underwhelming start to the competition - a pattern is starting toemerge when it comes to the weekly standouts.
-Today Christopher Reive ranks the top performers after the weekend's action.
+Five weeks into Super Rugby Aotearoa and the competition is starting to look all too familiar with the Crusaders yet to drop a game.
+In his regular Monday fixture, Christopher Reive ranks the top performersafter the weekend's action.

+Strong with ball in hand and on the defensive side of the ball, while his lineout throwing has been much better in recent weeks.

 Halfbacks